Biden Is Catholic. He Also Supports Abortion Rights. Here's What That Could Mean

 For some, a challenge; for others, an opportunity

-Dannenfelser is president of the Susan B. Anthony List, a group opposed to abortion rights, which has worked for years to help confirm conservative Supreme Court justices.
+Dannenfelser is president of the Susan B. Anthony List, a group that works to elect national politicians who are opposed to abortion rights and to advocate for laws limiting abortion.

 "The church itself has not changed in its view, ever, on the dignity of human life and the need for its protection," Dannenfelser said. "[Biden] can't bring the Catholic Church along with him because of his political needs."

-But for those who'd like to see the church take a more permissive stance on issues including abortion, Biden's election is an opportunity.
+But for those who would like to see the church take a more permissive stance on issues including abortion, Biden's election is an opportunity.

 Jamie Manson, president of Catholics for Choice, said she hopes for what she describes as a "better dialogue" between church leaders and some rank-and-file Catholics who disagree with aspects of the church's teachings.